whiteandrewj/ProductNotificationApp/README.md

 The app connects business owners to their audiences by providing an interface and management system to push notifications when new stock is aquired.

 Technologies/tools used:
-- Java
+- Java 8
+- Apache Maven - project build and dependency management
-- MariaDb
+- MariaDb Server and HeidiSQL - database
-- Apache Tomcat servlet
+- Apache Tomcat - servlet container
-- AWS Simple Notification Service
+- Git - version control
+- AngularJS - easy implementation of MVC pattern
+- Bootstrap - responsive front-end